 For example, Facebook India MD, Kirthiga Reddy discussed gender discrimination.
 But she actually discussed gender stereotyping that happens in our mind.
 She gave examples of her children understanding gender stereotyping and reacting to that.
 It was never about workplace gender discrimination.
 In fact, when she answered a question on gender discrimination she clearly stated that she had never faced that issue in her working life.

-In the discussion of gender discrimination at workplaces she also debunked the popular feminist theory of gender wage gap and stated that one’s pay is decided by how much negotiation one can do.
+In the discussion of gender discrimination at workplaces she also debunked the popular feminist theory of the gender wage gap and stated that one’s pay is decided by how much negotiation one can do.
 From her experience, she found that women don’t negotiate much on their salary and hence they don’t get paid as much they could have got.
-On the contrary, she said that a man would negotiate till the end and hence he would get a higher pay.
+On the contrary, she said that a man would negotiate till the end and hence he would get higher pay.

 In any case, it was a well-known fact to the CXOs present in the conference that in today’s knowledge economy where the workforce is evolving continuously, corporate India can’t be biased to any gender.
 But this is what common people need to understand today.

 Earlier the day, the Sheroes conference started on a very positive note with Sairee Chahal from Sheroes.in setting the right context for the day.
 She mentioned that in today’s technology-based knowledge economy the jobs are evolving and that is very important for women as they are in caregiving roles.
-She mentioned that only 5% women are in CXO roles and only 17% women are employed in the corporate sector.
+She mentioned that only 5% of women are in CXO roles and only 17% of women are employed in the corporate sector.

-Well, even though it is individual’s decision to work or not work, we as a society can’t put the blame of women not working on so-called patriarchy and Indian men.
+Well, even though it is an individual’s decision to work or not work, we as a society can’t put the blame of women not working on so-called patriarchy and Indian men.

 However, I will say this was one conference where such blame game was never attempted.
 These figures were taken at their face value and women were encouraged to come out and be successful entrepreneurs.